-As opposed to media streaming, VoIP communication is interactive, i.e. participants are both speakers and listeners at the same time.
+Unlike media streaming, VoIP communication is interactive, i.e. participants are both speakers and listeners at the same time.
 In this respect, delays higher than 100-150 msec can greatly impair the interactivity of conversations, and therefore delayed packets are usually dropped by the receiver codec.